/images/resources/howtos/integration/introspect-with-phantom-token.png

 Application/JWT Approach

-The flow does not require any additional setup.
-Instead, it switches mode based on the Accept header of the introspection request.
-By adding Accept: application/jwt in the request, Curity will respond with the JWT version of the incoming token.
+This approach does not require any additional setup.
+Enable it by setting a special value in the Accept header of the introspection request.
+When the request has an Accept: application/jwt request header, the Curity Identity Server will respond with the JWT version of the incoming token.

 shell